holygio/Advanced-Investment-Tool/replit.md

 ### Frontend Architecture

-**Technology Stack:**
-- React 18 with TypeScript
-- Vite for build tooling and development server
-- Wouter for client-side routing
-- TanStack Query (React Query) for server state management
-- Shadcn UI component library based on Radix UI primitives
-- Tailwind CSS for styling with custom design tokens

-**Design System:**
-- Clean white/light theme for optimal graph visibility
-- Inspired by professional financial dashboards
-- Custom color palette optimized for financial data visualization (trust blue, success green, danger red)
-- Typography: Inter for UI, IBM Plex Mono for numerical/tabular data

-**User Workflow:**
-1. User configures portfolio in left sidebar (tickers, dates, constraints)
-2. Clicks "Load Data & Optimize Portfolio" button
-3. Navigates to /portfolio route
-4. **Both Portfolio Builder AND CAPM automatically run** with configured parameters
-5. Results are displayed immediately with graphs and theory tabs
-6. Configuration sidebar remains accessible for live updates and reconfiguration

-**State Management:**
-- Global state managed via React Context (`GlobalStateContext`) for shared parameters:
-  - Ticker symbols
-  - Date ranges (start/end)
-  - Risk-free rate
-  - Market proxy selection
-- Server state cached and synchronized using TanStack Query
-- Component-local state for UI interactions

-**Component Structure:**
-- Module layout pattern with Practice/Theory tabs
-- Reusable components: MetricCard, DataTable, charts
-- Shared GlobalControls bar for cross-module parameters
-- AppSidebar for navigation between modules
+The frontend is built with **React 18** and **TypeScript**, using **Vite** for tooling. **Wouter** handles client-side routing, and **TanStack Query** manages server state.
+The UI leverages **Shadcn UI** components, based on Radix UI primitives, and **Tailwind CSS** for styling, adhering to a clean, light theme inspired by professional financial dashboards.
+The design system features a custom color palette optimized for financial data and uses Inter for UI typography and IBM Plex Mono for numerical data.
+User workflow involves configuring portfolios in a persistent sidebar, triggering automatic analysis upon data loading, and real-time updates.
+Global state for shared parameters (tickers, dates, risk-free rate) is managed via `GlobalStateContext`, with server state cached by TanStack Query.

 ### Backend Architecture

-**Hybrid Node.js + Python Architecture:**
-- **Express.js** (Node.js) serves as the main application server
-  - Handles static file serving via Vite in development
-  - Proxies `/api/*` requests to Python FastAPI backend
-  - Session management (placeholder for user storage in `storage.ts`)

-- **FastAPI** (Python) provides computational APIs
-  - Runs on port 8000, spawned as child process from Express server
-  - Organized into domain-specific routers:
-    - `data.py` - Price/return data fetching via yfinance
-    - `portfolio.py` - Portfolio optimization (efficient frontier, tangency portfolio)
-    - `model.py` - CAPM regression and SML calculations
-    - `risk.py` - Performance metrics (Sharpe, Treynor, Jensen's alpha, LPM)
-    - `utility.py` - Utility function calculations (CRRA, CARA, DARA)
-    - `fixedincome.py` - Yield curve and credit spread data

-**Why this hybrid approach:**
-- Python excels at numerical computation with libraries like numpy, pandas, scipy, cvxpy
-- Node.js provides superior frontend development experience and React integration
-- Clear separation: Node handles serving/routing, Python handles computation
-- No authentication required for educational tool (placeholder storage exists for future expansion)
+A hybrid **Node.js (Express.js)** and **Python (FastAPI)** architecture is employed.
+Express.js serves the frontend and proxies `/api/*` requests to the Python FastAPI backend.
+FastAPI, running on port 8000, provides computational APIs, leveraging Python's strengths in numerical computing with libraries like NumPy, Pandas, SciPy, and Cvxpy.
+This separation allows Node.js to handle serving and routing efficiently while Python manages complex financial computations, including data fetching (yfinance), portfolio optimization, CAPM regression, risk metrics, and fixed income calculations.
+Pydantic models in Python are used for defining response schemas, mirrored by Zod schemas in TypeScript for type safety across the frontend/backend boundary.

 ### Data Processing Layer

-**Market Data:**
-- Primary source: yfinance (Yahoo Finance) - free, no API key required
-- Data types: adjusted close prices, computed returns (simple or log)
-- Interval support: daily (1d), weekly (1wk), monthly (1mo)
-- All data fetched on-demand, no database persistence (stateless)

-**Financial Computations:**
-- Portfolio optimization: cvxpy for convex optimization problems
-- Statistics: numpy for matrix operations, scipy for statistical functions
-- Regression analysis: statsmodels for OLS regression (CAPM, factor models)
-- Time series: pandas for data manipulation and alignment

-**Response Schemas:**
-- Defined using Pydantic models in Python (FastAPI)
-- Mirrored using Zod schemas in `shared/schema.ts` for type safety
-- Consistent data structures across frontend/backend boundary
+Market data is primarily sourced from **yfinance (Yahoo Finance)**, providing adjusted close prices and computed returns.
+Data fetching is on-demand, making the application stateless.
+Financial computations utilize **cvxpy** for optimization, **numpy** and **scipy** for statistical operations, **statsmodels** for regression analysis, and **pandas** for data manipulation and alignment.

 ### Database & Persistence

-**Current State:**
-- No persistent database - application is stateless
-- Drizzle ORM configured (`drizzle.config.ts`) for PostgreSQL via Neon serverless
-- Schema defined in `shared/schema.ts` (currently only User model as placeholder)
-- In-memory storage (`MemStorage` class) used for development

-**Rationale:**
-- Educational tool doesn't require data persistence
-- All calculations performed on-demand from fresh market data
-- Database scaffolding present for future features (user portfolios, saved analyses)

-### Build & Deployment

-**Development:**
-- Concurrent servers via npm script: Vite dev server + Express + FastAPI
-- Hot module replacement for React components
-- Python server runs with `--reload` flag for auto-restart

-**Production Build:**
-- Frontend: Vite bundles React app to `dist/public`
-- Backend: esbuild bundles Express server to `dist/index.js`
-- Python dependencies: `requirements.txt` (not shown but implied by imports)
-- Deployment expects Node.js runtime + Python 3.x environment
+The application is currently stateless and does not use a persistent database, as all calculations are performed on-demand from fresh market data.
+However, **Drizzle ORM** is configured for potential future integration with PostgreSQL (via Neon serverless), and a `User` model placeholder exists.
+An in-memory storage (`MemStorage`) is used during development.

 ## External Dependencies

 ### Third-Party APIs

-- **Yahoo Finance (yfinance)** - Stock price and market data (free, no authentication)
+-   **Yahoo Finance (yfinance)**: For real-time and historical stock price and market data.
-- **FRED API** - Optional Federal Reserve economic data (placeholder for API key in fixed income module)
+-   **FRED API**: (Placeholder) For Federal Reserve economic data.

 ### Python Libraries

-- **yfinance** - Market data fetching
+-   **yfinance**: Market data fetching.
-- **pandas** - Data manipulation and time series
+-   **pandas**: Data manipulation and time series analysis.
-- **numpy** - Numerical computing
+-   **numpy**: Numerical computing.
-- **scipy** - Scientific computing and statistics
+-   **scipy**: Scientific computing and statistics.
-- **statsmodels** - Statistical models and hypothesis testing
+-   **statsmodels**: Statistical models and hypothesis testing (e.g., OLS regression).
-- **cvxpy** - Convex optimization for portfolio construction
+-   **cvxpy**: Convex optimization for portfolio construction.
-- **PyPortfolioOpt** - Portfolio optimization utilities (implied by requirements)
+-   **PyPortfolioOpt**: Portfolio optimization utilities.
-- **FastAPI** - Web framework for Python API
+-   **FastAPI**: Web framework for building Python APIs.
-- **uvicorn** - ASGI server for FastAPI
+-   **uvicorn**: ASGI server for running FastAPI applications.

 ### JavaScript/TypeScript Libraries

-- **React** - UI framework
+-   **React**: Frontend UI framework.
-- **Vite** - Build tool and dev server
+-   **Vite**: Build tool and development server.
-- **TanStack Query** - Server state management
+-   **TanStack Query**: Server state management.
-- **Radix UI** - Headless component primitives
+-   **Radix UI**: Headless UI component primitives.
-- **Plotly.js** - Interactive charting (via react-plotly.js)
+-   **Plotly.js**: Interactive charting library (via `react-plotly.js`).
-- **Tailwind CSS** - Utility-first CSS framework
+-   **Tailwind CSS**: Utility-first CSS framework.
-- **Wouter** - Lightweight routing
+-   **Wouter**: Lightweight client-side router.
-- **Zod** - Schema validation
+-   **Zod**: Schema validation library.
-- **React Hook Form** - Form state management
+-   **React Hook Form**: Form state management.

 ### Design & Styling

-- **Shadcn UI** - Pre-built component library (New York style variant)
+-   **Shadcn UI**: Pre-built component library for React.
-- **class-variance-authority** - Component variant styling
+-   **class-variance-authority**: For managing component variants.
-- **Inter font** - Primary UI typography
+-   **Inter font**: Primary UI typography.
-- **IBM Plex Mono** - Monospace font for financial data
+-   **IBM Plex Mono**: Monospace font for numerical and tabular data.
-- Custom CSS variables for theming (HSL color space)
+-   **Custom CSS variables**: For theme management using HSL color space.